MolBIFFM/diana/README.md

 The configuration defines the assembly of a protein-protein interaction network from a set of input genes or proteins optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, IntAct, MINT Reactome or STRING, optionally extended to proteins neighboring the input.

 The distribution of mass spectrometry measurements as well as enrichment of Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its individual modules can be assessed.
-The protein-protein interaction network as well as networks of represented Gene Ontology terms and Reactome pathways can be exported with a corresponding Cytoscape style specification.
+The protein-protein interaction network as well as networks of represented Gene Ontology terms and Reactome pathways can be exported, each optionally along corresponding Cytoscape style specifications.

 ---